 The key, from what I’ve read and tested, is keeping the temperature warm enough.
 You can check on your water every 8 hours or so to be sure the temperature is staying between 100-120°F. I’ve found no need to replace the water when I’ve done this (using my Wonder Oven), but if your yogurt isn’t setting up this could very likely be the problem.
 Notice (in the sequence I’ve shared here) the milk was between 100-120°F in temperature, as well as the jars, lids and surrounding (incubating) water.
 Yogurt’s happy place is right there in that 100-120°F range.
 However, you have to be careful because if it’s too hot you’ll kill your starter (and have no yogurt) – this happens at 130°F.

 Warming the jars.
 Btw – if life is normal (you still have hot water) you can use very warm tap water for convenience.
 Go ahead and warm the lids and rings while you’re at it.

 Using a pill crusher I crushed 3 tablets to use as the yogurt starter.

-After leaving the Thermos’ to incubate 12 – 15 hours the yogurt was done.
-This is a picture of the yogurt after I drained off the whey and stirred it well.
+After letting the yogurt to incubate 12 – 15 hours the yogurt was done.

-I’m excited to try my yogurt out in a recipe I’m going to be posting tomorrow!
 Being able to make yogurt 100% from food storage opens a lot of possibilities in my food storage plan in addition to being so much cheaper than buying it in the grocery store.
 Give it a try and see what you think!
-Also, if you’ve made yogurt before using only shelf stable ingredients please leave a comment to tell us what your experience has been and what works best for you!

 - This blog post was helpful as I was learning how to do this.
 Check it out!